World war threat is serious and real, warns Poland

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-War in Ukraine is entering a “decisive phase” with Vladimir Putin's launch of a new ballistic missile showing the threat of global conflict is “serious and real,” Poland has said.
+The war in Ukraine is entering a “decisive phase”, with Vladimir Putin’s launch of a new ballistic missile showing that the threat of global conflict is “serious and real”, Poland’s prime minister has said.

-Prime minister Donald Tusk’s warning came as Nato and Ukrainian officials convene emergency talks over the hypersonic ballistic missile strike against Dnipro.
+Donald Tusk’s warning came as Nato and Ukrainian officials convened emergency talks over the hypersonic ballistic missile strike against Dnipro.

-Putin said its launch was in response to Ukraine using UK and US long-range missiles on targets in Russia – and issued a stark threat that Moscow “had the right” to strike any Western nations that provided Kyiv with such weapons.
+Putin said its launch was in response to Ukraine using British and American long-range missiles on targets in Russia – and issued a stark threat that Moscow “had the right” to strike any Western nation that provided Kyiv with such weapons.
 And he vowed to continue using the new missile “in combat conditions” – a threat to both Ukraine and the West.

-This week Ukraine has used UK-made Storm Shadow and US-made Army Tactical Missile System (ATACMS) to strike targets inside Russia, after months of pleading by Mr Zelensky for permission to use the missiles, which have a range from 150 miles to 190 miles inside Russia.
+This week Ukraine has used UK-made Storm Shadow missiles and US-made army tactical missile systems (ATACMS) to strike targets inside Russia, after months of pleading by Mr Zelensky for permission to use the missiles, whose range is between 150 and 190 miles.

 US military officials said the Russian missile’s design was based on the design of Russia’s longer-range RS-26 Rubezh intercontinental ballistic missile (ICBM).
-The new missile was experimental and Russia likely possessed only a handful of them, officials said.
+The new missile was experimental and Russia is likely to possess only a handful of them, officials said.

-The Pentagon said the missile was fired with a conventional warhead but added that Moscow could modify it if it wanted.
+The Pentagon said the missile was fired with a conventional warhead, but added that Moscow could modify it if it wanted to.
 “It could be refitted to certainly carry different types of conventional or nuclear warheads,” said Pentagon spokesperson Sabrina Singh.

-Having initially identified the missile as an ICBM, Kyiv's top spy agency said the missile flew for 15 minutes and reached a maximum speed of beyond Mach 11, or 11 times the speed of sound.
+Having initially identified the missile as an ICBM, Kyiv’s top spy agency said it flew for 15 minutes and reached a maximum speed of beyond Mach 11, or 11 times the speed of sound.

 “The flight time of this Russian missile from the moment of its launch in the Astrakhan region to its impact in the city of Dnipro was 15 minutes,” the Main Directorate of Intelligence (HUR) said in a statement.

-HUR added that the weapon was probably from the 'Kedr' missile complex which is a Russian ballistic missile programme.
+The HUR added that the weapon was probably from the Kedr missile complex, which is a Russian ballistic missile programme.

 Putin said on Friday that Russia would keep testing the hypersonic Oreshnik missile in the field and begin serial production of the new system.
 He claimed it was incapable of being intercepted by an enemy.

-Czech foreign minister Jan Lipavskï called the Russian missile strike an “escalatory step and an attempt of the Russian dictator to scare the population of Ukraine and to scare the population of Europe.”
+Czech foreign minister Jan Lipavski called the Russian missile strike an “escalatory step and an attempt [by] the Russian dictator to scare the population of Ukraine and to scare the population of Europe”.

-Defence minister Maria Eagle said Britain will stand firm with Ukraine and European allies.
-“We've heard this kind of irresponsible rhetoric from him [Putin] before,” she said.
-“We can't allow ourselves to be put off from supporting Ukraine, and we won't be.”
+Britain’s defence minister Maria Eagle said the UK would stand firm with Ukraine and its European allies.
+“We’ve heard this kind of irresponsible rhetoric from [Putin] before,” she said.
+“We can’t allow ourselves to be put off from supporting Ukraine, and we won’t be.”

-Failing to stand up to Russian aggression would come at a “serious cost” for Europe, she added.
+Failing to stand up to Russian aggression would come at a “serious cost” to Europe, she added.

 Sir Keir Starmer was asked on Friday if Britain was at war.

-“No, we're not at war, but Ukraine certainly is, because Ukraine has been invaded by Russia, and that war has now been going on for just over 1,000 days.
+“No, we’re not at war, but Ukraine certainly is, because Ukraine has been invaded by Russia, and that war has now been going on for just over 1,000 days,” he said.

 “That’s 1,000 days of aggression from Russia and 1,000 days of sacrifice for Ukraine, and that is why we’ve said consistently that we stand by Ukraine,” he added.
 “We cannot allow Putin to win this war.”